awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-wafv2-webacl-managedrulegroupstatement.md

 `ManagedRuleGroupConfigs`  <a name="cfn-wafv2-webacl-managedrulegroupstatement-managedrulegroupconfigs"></a>
 Additional information that's used by a managed rule group\.
 Many managed rule groups don't require this\.
+The rule groups used for intelligent threat mitigation require additional configuration:
-Use the `AWSManagedRulesATPRuleSet` configuration object for the account takeover prevention managed rule group, to provide information such as the sign\-in page of your application and the type of content to accept or reject from the client\.
++ Use the `AWSManagedRulesATPRuleSet` configuration object to configure the account takeover prevention managed rule group\.
+The configuration includes the sign\-in page of your application and the locations in the login request payload of data such as the username and password\.
-Use the `AWSManagedRulesBotControlRuleSet` configuration object to configure the protection level that you want the Bot Control rule group to use\.
++ Use the `AWSManagedRulesBotControlRuleSet` configuration object to configure the protection level that you want the Bot Control rule group to use\.
 *Required*: No
 *Type*: List of [ManagedRuleGroupConfig](aws-properties-wafv2-webacl-managedrulegroupconfig.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)